 Section 6.
 Badge.
 The City of Manitowoc recognizes the need to provide proper identification for its employees and other individuals that represent the City to the public and to other City employees.
 The following guidelines have been established in regard to the administration of the Identification Badge Program in order to provide uniformity among City employees and representatives.
 The identification badge will be for identification purposes only and will not allow entrance to controlled facilities.
+Access ID Badges will be issued to employees who need entrance to certain City facilities.
 All City of Manitowoc employees are required to wear badges at all times while conducting business on behalf of the City of Manitowoc.
 The City of Manitowoc Identification Badge Program is administered and maintained through the City of Manitowoc Human Resources Department.